 Who are BASI and what do they do is a question we are asked on a regular basis by students and parents of students embarking on their journeys to become ski instructors.
 Understanding who BASI are and what they do is key if you are going to choose the right ski instructor course for you.
 As always the choices you make may will play a large part in your later ski instructor career.

 BASI stands for the British Association of Snowsports Instructors.
-It is governed by a board of Directors that are elected by the members and run by an executive with administration provided by a full time team of staff based at Morlich House in Grantown-on-Spey.
+It is governed by a Board of Directors that are elected by the members and run by a full-time team of staff based at Morlich House in Grantown-on-Spey.

-BASI are one of many international snowsports instructors associations around the world.
-For the most part they represent British Instructors however any nationality is free to complete the BASI system and earn their BASI qualifications.
+BASI is one of many international snowsports instructors associations around the world.
+For the most part, they represent British Instructors however any nationality is free to complete the BASI system and earn their BASI qualifications.

 BASI has many different roles.
-Chief among these is the examination of Ski instructors to ensure they meet the criteria required to teach at a variety of levels.
-As a result of this BASI are also responsible for ensuring that the qualifications they provide are recognised internationally and they work hard behind the scenes with other Snowsports Instructors Associations to represent the members, maintain this recognition and ensure there is a universal level of quality.
+Chief among these is the examination of snowsports instructors to ensure they meet the criteria required to teach at a variety of levels.
+As a result of this BASI are also responsible for ensuring that the qualifications they provide are recognised internationally and they work hard behind the scenes with other Snowsports Instructors Associations.
+To represent the members, maintain this recognition and ensure there is a universal level of quality.